paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-106-community-services-block-grant-program.md

   (F) supporting innovative programs and activities conducted by community action agencies or other neighborhood-based organizations to eliminate poverty, promote self-sufficiency, and promote community revitalization;

-  (G) supporting State charity tax credits as described in subsection (c) of this section; and
+  (G) supporting State charity tax credits as described in subsection (c); and

   (H) supporting other activities, consistent with the purposes of this chapter.

 (2) **Administrative cap** — No State may spend more than the greater of $55,000, or 5 percent, of the grant received under [section 9905 of this title](./chapter-106-community-services-block-grant-program.md#section-9905) or State allotment received under [section 9906 of this title](./chapter-106-community-services-block-grant-program.md#section-9906) for administrative expenses, including monitoring activities.
-Funds to be spent for such expenses shall be taken from the portion of the grant under [section 9905 of this title](./chapter-106-community-services-block-grant-program.md#section-9905) or State allotment that remains after the State makes grants to eligible entities under subsection (a) of this section.
+Funds to be spent for such expenses shall be taken from the portion of the grant under [section 9905 of this title](./chapter-106-community-services-block-grant-program.md#section-9905) or State allotment that remains after the State makes grants to eligible entities under subsection (a).
 The cost of activities conducted under paragraph (1)(A) shall not be considered to be administrative expenses.
-The startup cost and cost of administrative activities conducted under subsection (c) of this section shall be considered to be administrative expenses.
+The startup cost and cost of administrative activities conducted under subsection (c) shall be considered to be administrative expenses.

 **(c) Charity tax credit**

-(1) **In general** — Subject to paragraph (2), if there is in effect under State law a charity tax credit, the State may use for any purpose the amount of the allotment that is available for expenditure under subsection (b) of this section.
+(1) **In general** — Subject to paragraph (2), if there is in effect under State law a charity tax credit, the State may use for any purpose the amount of the allotment that is available for expenditure under subsection (b).

 (2) **Limit** — The aggregate amount a State may use under paragraph (1) during a fiscal year shall not exceed 100 percent of the revenue loss of the State during the fiscal year that is attributable to the charity tax credit, as determined by the Secretary of the Treasury without regard to any such revenue loss occurring before January 1, 1999.